edmundito/ags-tween/docs/getting-started.md

 This will start the same tween, but instead of lasting half a second regardless of where the GUI is located, it is based on how long it takes the GUI to move from its Y to off screen at a 100 pixels/second speed.

-Finally, you can immediately **Stop** all the Tweens affecting the `gIconbar`:
+Finally, you can immediately **Stop** the position Tweens affecting the `gIconbar`:

-    gIconbar.StopAllTweens();
+    gIconbar.StopTweenPosition();

 By default, it will stop the GUI wherever its at.
-You can also determine the **Result** of how the Tweens are stopped:
+You can also direct the **Result** of how the Tweens are stopped:

-    gIconbar.StopAllTweens(eFinishTween);
+    gIconbar.StopTweenPosition(eFinishTween);

-This will set the GUI to the end of the Tween instead.
+This will set the GUI Y to the end of the Tween immediately.
 You can also use `eResetTween`, which will reset the GUI Y back to the start of the Tween.

 ## Recap